Table of Contents

 Once you have specialized in one of the areas – completions, drilling, production, or reservoir – you can take up an engineering position of your desire.
 And since many petroleum companies operate around the world, you would also get opportunities to travel globally!

 Learning aerospace engineering involves applying your knowledge of maths, science, and technology to aviation.
 Aerospace engineers specialize in the design, construction, and maintenance of aircraft, spacecraft, satellites, missiles, and weapons systems.

 While one aspect of the job involves researching the latest technology, another part deals with maintaining the existing systems.
 These tasks involve ensuring flight safety, fuel efficiency, operating costs, and measuring the environmental impact.

-To be able to do all this flawlessly, you will need to study a variety of subjects, like Propulsion, Aerodynamics, and Avionics.
-There are several undergraduate and graduate courses available for Aerospace engineering at top universities around the world.
+To do all this flawlessly, you will need to study various subjects, like Propulsion, Aerodynamics, and Avionics.
+Several undergraduate and graduate courses are available for Aerospace engineering at top universities worldwide.

 And once you graduate, your job can be anything you want – Aeronautical designer, Consultant, or Researcher.
-Hell, you could be working for Boeing or even a space agency (like NASA)!
+Hell, you could work for Boeing or even a space agency (like NASA)!

 One of the best STEM majors out there, cybersecurity will teach you how to plan and implement a whole variety of security measures to protect networks.
 You will learn to disarm threats like cyber attacks, hackers, natural disasters, and infiltration, to save a computer system.

-The subject requires a deep knowledge of programming tools, languages, and unmatched expertise in mathematics.
+The subject requires a deep knowledge of programming tools, and languages and unmatched expertise in mathematics.
 Other important traits of a good cybersecurity student are critical thinking and problem-solving.
 How else would you decode a threat to a piece of highly classified information?

 This job requires you to have a good understanding of a bunch of topics that fall under the subjects of chemistry, physics, mathematics, computer programming, molecular biology, and genetics.